A look at the versatile hunting dog the German Shorthaired Pointer.

 Traits important to hunters

-Most German shorthairs’ point develops early as does their affinity for water.
+Most German shorthairs’ point develops early like their affinity for water.
 They are high energy dogs from puppyhood through adulthood, needing regular exercise to give that exuberance an outlet.

 There are no major red flags in German shorthair health concerns other than those generally associated with large athletic breeds, such as the risk of gastric torsion or hip dysplasia.